Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression

 Notice that the unbiased surrogate $\widehat{\Sigma}$ constructed with $Z$ may not be positive semidefinite; for example, when $x_{ij}$ is corrupted by the independent additive errors $a_{ij}$ with mean $0$ and variance $\tau^2$, the matrix $\widehat{\Sigma}=\frac{1}{n}Z^{\mathbb{T}}Z-\tau^2 I$ is an unbiased surrogate for $\Sigma$ which has a negative eigenvalue due to $n<p$.
-Hence, the objective function of \eqref{CLASSO} may be nonconvex and low unbounded.
-Loh and Wainwright introduced the constraint $\|\beta\|_1\le R_0\sqrt{s}$ in the model \eqref{CLASSO} to guarantee that it has an optimal solution.
+So, the objective function of \eqref{CLASSO} may be nonconvex and lower unbounded.
+Loh and Wainwright introduced the constraint $\|\beta\|_1\le R_0$ in the model \eqref{CLASSO} to guarantee that it has an optimal solution.
 Through some careful analysis, they showed that if $R_0$ is properly chosen, a projected gradient descent algorithm will converge in polynomial time to a small neighborhood of the set of all global minimizers.
 However, as remarked in \cite{Datta16}, the practical performance of the nonconvex Lasso model \eqref{CLASSO} depends greatly on the choice of $R_0$.
-In addition, since the number $s$ of nonzero entries of $\beta^*$ is usually unknown, the constraint $\|\beta\|_1\le R_0\sqrt{s}$ is also lack of practicability.
-Similar shortcoming also appears in the procedure of the paper \cite{Chen13}.
+Similar shortcoming also appears in the procedure of \cite{Chen13}.

-To overcome the shortcoming of model \eqref{CLASSO} and enjoy the convex formulation of Lasso, Datta and Zou \cite{Datta16} recently proposed a convex conditioned Lasso (CoCoLasso).
-They first obtained a nearest positive semidefinite (PSD) approximation to $\widehat{\Sigma}$ by solving
+To overcome the shortcoming of \eqref{CLASSO} and enjoy the convex formulation of Lasso, \cite{Datta16} recently proposed a convex conditioned Lasso (CoCoLasso).
+Let $W\succeq\widehat{\epsilon}I$ mean that $W-\widehat{\epsilon}I$ is positive semidefinite (PSD) and $\|Z\|_{\rm max}=\max_{i,j}|z_{ij}|$ denotes the elementwise maximum norm of a matrix $Z$.
+They first solved the following PSD optimization problem